JohaYuuki/johayuuki.github.io/README.md

                     <div class="col-md-6 col-md-offset-3">
                         <h2>About</h2>
                         <img src="assets/img/lines.svg" class="img-lines" alt="lines">
                         <p>Hello!
-I'm Alex, a full stuck developer, a Ruby enthusiast, and a guy slighty obsessed for code quality.
-Also I'm a co-founder of pykod.com.
+I'm Johanna, a full stuck developer, a Ruby enthusiast, and a girl slighty obsessed for code quality.
 I’m currently available for freelance work.
 If you have a project that you want to get started or think you need my help with something, then get in touch.</p>
-                        <a href="http://www.grad.illinois.edu/sites/default/files/pdfs/cvsamples.pdf" class="btn btn-fill" target="_blank" download>Download my cv</a>
+                        <a href="http://www.grad.illinois.edu/sites/default/files/pdfs/cvsamples.pdf" class="btn btn-fill" target="_blank" download>Descarga mi CV</a>
                     </div>
                 </div>
             </div>